juspay/hyperswitch-web/README.md

 [hyperswitch-docs]: https://hyperswitch.io/docs/sdkIntegrations/unifiedCheckoutWeb/

 <a href="#Connect your Hyperswitch self hosted Server">
-  <h2 id="Connect with you Hyperswitch Server">Connect your Hyperswitch self hosted Server</h2>
+  <h2 id="Connect with you Hyperswitch Server">🔌Connect your Hyperswitch self hosted Server</h2>
 </a>
 Modify the backendEndPoint in /webpack.dev.js by adding the BE hosted url